5 Cash Flow Mistakes That Kill Small Businesses

 5. Ignoring Seasonal Patterns

-If your revenue dips every January and spikes every October, but your expenses stay flat year-round, you need to plan for that gap.
+If your revenue dips every January and spikes every October, but your expenses stay flat year-round, planning for that gap is essential.
 Too many owners spend October's windfall and scramble in January.

-Fix: Chart your monthly revenue for the past 12–24 months.
-Identify the lean months.
-Set aside cash from peak months specifically to cover the valleys.
+What helps: chart your monthly revenue for the past 12 to 24 months.
+Identify the lean months and set aside cash from peak months specifically to cover the valleys.

 The Common Thread